 If you have any concerns, speak to your Urologist before your procedure who will discuss the potential complications with you.

 The UroLift® System is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire to all private patients.
 We can book you in to see a specialist Urologist for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your The UroLift® System treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital